bombasticSlacks/Aspirant/Game/Designing-Weapons.md

 *All basic weapons have a -1 damage bonus and 0 traits.*

 #### Artisan
 Artisan weapons are properly built tools of war.
 They require some training to use properly and have unique advantages over using a basic weapon.
-To wield an artisan weapon you need [Martial Training](Combat-Training#Martial%20Training).

 *All artisan weapons have a +1 damage bonus and 1 traits.*